johnpeart/johnpeart.github.io/src/page/style-guide.md

         The federated social web.
 Always “the fediverse”, never “fediverse”.

         Some people disagree with using “the”.
 Those people are wrong.

+- name: "G"
+  items:
+    - name: "Game Boy"
+      label: "Noun"
+      description: |
+        A series of games consoles by *Nintendo*.
+Whilst popular amongst online communities to omit the space between “Game” and “Boy”, *Nintendo* includes the space, and therefore so do I.

+        Examples: “Game Boy”, “Game Boy Color”, “Game Boy Advance”.
+    - name: "Game Pak"
+      label: "Noun"
+      description: |
+        Cartridges used for Game Boy consoles.
+Whilst popular amongst online communities to omit the space between “Game” and “Pak”, *Nintendo* includes the space, and therefore so do I.

 - name: "I"
   items:
     - name: "iPhone"
       label: "Noun"
       description: |
         Pluralise “iPhone”, not the series moniker.
 Alternatively add ”series”.

         Do not use the definite article.

         Examples: “iPhones 16”, ”iPhone 16 series”.
     - name: "iPod"
       label: "Noun"
       description: |
         Pluralise “iPod”, not the series moniker.
 Alternatively add ”series”.

         Do not use the definite article.

         Examples: “iPods Classic”, ”iPod nano series”.
 Do not use the definite article.
     - name: "iPod nano"